 by Richard Wade, Archives Assistant

 One of the more unusual items we have in the archive collection here at BPMA is a first edition copy of Ulysses by James Joyce.
-Joyce wrote this in the 1930s and when it was published it was soon banned for obscene content.
+Joyce wrote this between 1919-1920 and when it was published in 1922 it was soon banned for obscene content.
 It was illegal to send these sorts of publications through the post, and this became one of many publications that the Post Office was instructed to intercept if they came across them.

 There was a censorship department that was allowed to open and detain items sent through the mail if a warrant to do so was given by the Secretary of State.
 In all other cases, the mail was actually considered to be the property of The King or Queen and could not be tampered with under any circumstances.
 If a warrant was made, the decision was usually taken through correspondence with the Home Office, and in the case of a publication called The Herald of Revolt there is actually a letter within Royal Mail’s archives from the Home Office endorsing the warrant to detain the publication.